 Helium (atomic number 2) is a colourless, odourless, non-toxic, inert (noble) gas and is the second lightest and second most abundant element (after hydrogen) in the universe.
 With the lowest boiling point of any element (-268.9°C or -452.1°F) and as a non-reactive gas (unlike hydrogen), it lends itself well to cryogenic applications such as cooling superconducting magnets in MRIs (magnetic resonance imaging) and NMR (nuclear magnetic resonance) spectrometers as well as being used as a shielding gas in welding and in semiconductor manufacturing where an inert atmosphere is required.
 Beyond this, its lightness and low reactivity allow it to be used for leak detection and purging/pressurizing rocket propulsion systems.

-This combination of characteristics places helium as a unique commodity with numerous high-value and high tech applications.
+This combination of characteristics places helium as a unique commodity with numerous high-value and high-tech applications.
 Helium is listed on critical materials list for the US and the EU, as well as China and other major economies.

-As a high-value product, liquid helium can be transported to via ISO containers mounted onto trucks with no pipelines necessary.
+As a high-value product, liquid helium can be transported via ISO containers mounted onto trucks with no pipelines necessary.